 Long-term care applies to people of any age who require help performing the activities of daily living (ADLs), such as bathing, dressing or eating.
 They may need care because of age, illness, injury, or cognitive disorder.
 Care may be provided by private homes, assisted-living facilities, adult day-care centers, hospices, or nursing homes.

-When you reach 72 years old, the IRS requires you to start taking Required Minimum Distributions from your retirement plan account.
+When you reach your 70s, the IRS requires you to start taking Required Minimum Distributions from your retirement plan account.
 A Required Minimum Distribution (RMD) is the minimum of what you are required to withdraw from your retirement plan account on a yearly basis.

 Like many other people, you probably have an IRA.
-There’s a real good chance it’s one of the largest financial assets you own – if not the largest one.
+There is a good chance it’s one of the largest financial assets you own – if not the largest one.

 Once you are close to turning 65, you will have to start dealing with Medicare.
 Medicare is the national health insurance program for senior citizens.
 This program is administered by the Center for Medicare and Medicaid Services of the federal government.